ronioncloud/w10install/README.md

 Having an ISO image is useful for testing purposes or it maybe needed for a special use case - for e.g.: you want to install the system on some machine in the datacenter and the remote console needs an ISO image as boot media.

+*Notice: This step is one of the reasons why we need the Windows ADK.
+The binary "oscdimg" is included in this Microsoft package. "oscdimg" is used by "07_MakeIso.cmd" for creating the ISO image.*